 Identify the type of wood or material you are cutting.
 For instance, if you cut a muddy wood or hard material such as metal or concrete, the chainsaw is more likely to experience dullness.
 Also, avoid using the chainsaw in the dirt.

-Why does my chain keep coming loose on my chainsaw?
+Why does my chain keep coming loose?

 An obvious reason for your query is the chain’s substandard setting.
 As long as your chain is not properly set on the bar, it will keep losing its place.
 Thus, follow the setting steps carefully and ensure setting the tension correctly to avoid any slips.

 We hope now you have a clear idea about the way a chain should go on a chainsaw.
 However, if you still have any queries, drop them in the comment section below.
-And while our team gets back to you, read a guide on setting a chainsaw chain.
+And while our team gets back to you, read this guide on setting a chainsaw chain.